rikhuijzer/DataFramesFork.jl/docs/src/man/metadata.md

     Such changes might be made based on users' feedback about what metadata propagation rules are most convenient in practice.

-Two general design rules for propagation of table and column level metadata are as follows:
+The general design rules for propagation of table and column level metadata are as follows:
 * if some object (data frame or column) is mutated in-place its metadata is not changed.
-* if some object is moved as a whole (either by coping or by aliasing) then its metadata is propagated.
+* preferably (this is not guaranteed in all cases as sometimes it might be hard to detect that this condition is met) if some object is moved as a whole (either by coping or by aliasing) then its metadata is propagated.
-* in all other cases if a new object is created from an existing object and this transformation is not a copy or aliasing then metadata is dropped.
+* in all other cases if a new object is allocated from an existing object and this transformation is not a copy or aliasing then metadata is dropped.

+The rationale behind these rules is that metadata can be arbitrary information about the object and any change of the object that the metadata is attached to might invalidate it.

-Here are the rules that currently are followed by DataFrames.jl.
+The concrete rules described below are derived from the general principles explained above by DataFrames.jl.

+TODO: the list above is not finished yet, but show the intention

 ### Operations that preserve table-level metadata